sushilk123/sushilk123.github.io/about.md

-# Sushil Khairnar
 <!-- <img src="images/sushil_1.jpg" width="30%" /> -->
 Hi, I am Sushil Khairnar. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I work as a Software Developer at Credit Suisse, a major global financial firm.
 I am a part of the Market Data Analytics team in the Global Markets division.
 My work deals with the development of applications, testing and automating existing processes, monitoring systems and the release of products through Git.

-# Key Projects at Credit Suisse
+# I have worked on the following projects at Credit Suisse

 1. Data Ingestion Framework- Building data pipelines, configuring hive metastore and visualizing data.
 2. Time Series Forecasting to capture Trade Anomalies – Time series analysis and modeling using TS models such as ARMA, ARIMA, Holt-Winters, etc.
 3. Machine Learning Model to Predict Expenses - Expense prediction using regression techniques and time-series analysis.